qin-coder/Frontend_Project_Next.js_Xuwei_Prostore/README.md

-# 🛒 ProStore - Modern E-commerce Platform
+# 🛒 Xuwei_ProStore - Modern E-commerce Platform

 A comprehensive **full-stack e-commerce platform** built with **Next.js 15** and **React 19**.
 This project is based on Brad Traversy's advanced course and is designed to reflect **real-world production standards**.